sagemath/sagewiki_to_gh-2022-10-10/interact/geometry.md

  - the first allowing the user to introduce a parametric surface, and draw it.
  - the second drawing a geodesic within the surface.
 The separation was so that after the first interact, the geodesic equations were "compiled", thus making the second interact faster.

-This still looks as a good idea to me, so please read the original code at https://malabares.cancamusa.net/home/pub/14/ But the following is fixed so that there is only one interact, and sagecell works.
-There might be another way yto
+However, in the following there is only one interact, to make sagecell works.

 {{{#!sagecell
 from scipy.integrate import odeint